EddieHubCommunity/BioDrop/Contributing.md

 ## 💥 Issues

-In discussing changes, you are welcome to [open an issue](https://github.com/EddieHubCommunity/LinkFree/issues/new/choose) about what you would like to contribute.
+In order to discuss changes, you are welcome to [open an issue](https://github.com/EddieHubCommunity/LinkFree/issues/new/choose) about what you would like to contribute.
 Enhancements are always encouraged and appreciated.

 ## All the best! 🥇